matiassf1/nutri-platform-server/README.md

 # 🥗 Nutrition Platform Backend

-A comprehensive NestJS backend API for a nutrition platform that connects nutritionists with patients, enabling personalized meal planning, progress tracking, and professional communication.
+A comprehensive NestJS + Prisma backend API for a nutrition platform that connects nutritionists with patients, enabling personalized meal planning, progress tracking, and professional communication.

+---

 ## 🚀 Quick Start